-Just like with Reflection probes, and as stated in the Spatial Material, objects can show reflected or diffuse light.
+Just like with Reflection probes, and as stated in the Standard Material 3D, objects can show reflected or diffuse light.
 GI Probes are similar to Reflection Probes, but they use a different and more complex technique to produce indirect light and reflections.

 The strength of GI Probes is real-time, high quality, indirect light.
 While the scene needs a quick pre-bake for the static objects that will be used, lights can be added, changed or removed, and this will be updated in real-time.
 Dynamic objects that move within one of these probes will also receive indirect lighting from the scene automatically.